GitFTuan/ETFC/README.md

 # ETFC
-Deep learning-based multi-functional therapeutic peptides prediction wih an imbalance-compensating weighted loss funcation
+Deep learning-based multi-functional therapeutic peptides prediction with a multi-label focal dice loss function

 ## Introduction
 In this paper, we develop a novel deep neural network-based MLC model named ETFC to predict MFPTs.
 This work has the following advantages over existing methods: